Tulsi - Holy Basil - Ocimum sanctum 101

 Do you sell Tulsi Holy Basil (Ocimum sanctum)?

 Yes!
-You can order Tulsi Holy Basil from our online store.
+You can order Tulsi Holy Basil herbal extract from our online store.

 Are Tulsi, Holy Basil, and Ocimum sanctum the same thing?